bcks/use-of-force/README.md

-# use-of-force
+# Police Use of Force

-Grid of police use of force policies for "Check the Police."
+Source code for the grid of police use of force policies for "Check the Police," the police union contract project.